grinnell-cs/csc151-images/_readings/conditionals.md

 --> (if #t
         "zero"
         "higher")
-    ; The guard is truish; use the consequent
+    ; The guard is true; use the consequent
 --> "zero"
 ~~~

 While nesting `if`-expressions in this matter works, it is far from convenient.
-As you have experienced, writing nested expressions in Racket can be tedious and error-prone because of the need to correctly match and nest parentheses.
+As you have experienced, writing nested expressions in Scheme can be tedious and error-prone because of the need to correctly match and nest parentheses.
-Because of this, Racket provides an alternative to the `if`-expression, the `cond`-expression, that captures this pattern more concisely.
+Because of this, Scheme provides an alternative to the `if`-expression, the `cond`-expression, that captures this pattern more concisely.

 ```
 (cond